 Joining us in the gallery are Elvis, David Lynch and Elton John, in the form of her pop art-style paintings.
 Characterised by an interplay of bold hues and simple lines, her acrylic on canvas Faceless collection demands attention.
 Despite their large dimensions, there is a delicacy to the works, achieved by a masterful combination of playful colours and an attentive understanding of chiaroscuro.

 Luckily all of Dávez’s subjects had great hair because, as the name suggests, her series of paintings are entirely faceless.
-My rookie knowledge was exposed when I encountered a red-haired specimen and immediately assumed it was Dame Vivienne Westwood – I should have known it was actually Yayoi Kusama.
+My rookie knowledge was exposed when I encountered a red-haired specimen and immediately assumed it was Dame Vivienne Westwood – alas, it was Yayoi Kusama.
 Attempting to regain some composure we move to a portrait of Keith Haring - who I then mistake for David Hockney.
 All part of the fun, I suppose.
 And perhaps that's the exact point of these works.
 There's an elusive quality to the portraits that teases the viewer and provokes inquiry.
 I couldn't pull myself away from a portrait of Kahlo.
 “How on earth did you do Frida Kahlo without the eyebrows?”
 I ask Coco.
 “Sometimes, you have to look beyond the obvious,” and her eyes go all dreamy momentarily.

 Starting her creative work in Spain, she was discovered by the art director of the national Spanish newspaper El Mundo, Rodrigo Sánchez, who gave Dávez her first break.
 She has since amassed 137,000 followers on Instagram and worked with the likes of Prada, Chanel and Puma.
 For Chanel, she created chic animations to mark the 2017 launch of its Gabrielle fragrance, which was then published in Vogue Spain.